 The ultimate goal of any business is to attract more eyeballs and generate more leads.
 In the case of companies that sell products or services online, their website is the only source from where the customer gets to know about the business.
 For others who have affiliates or partners, the company website still generates around 80% of the total leads.

-Everyone is happy when leads flow consistently but lets try to dig deeper.
+Everyone is happy when leads flow consistently but let’s try to dig deeper.
 Google Analytics is a great tool that tells us about our website visitors.
 You can spend some time learning how to use it and get some really useful insights.
+The tool will help you amplify your marketing efforts.

 The above screenshot taken from ProfitBooks’s Google Analytics account shows that almost 75% of our traffic came from search and direct visits in 2014.